Match · Match 10

 England will approach this fixture with respect for Fiji’s attacking threat but confidence in their own defensive systems.
 Steve Borthwick’s team has invested heavily in structured defence, with a blitz line speed that aims to shut down offloading opportunities before they develop.
 The English pack will look to impose physical dominance at scrum time and through carrying in the tight channels, building pressure that forces Fiji into errors.
 England’s kicking game, both tactical and from the tee, gives them a route to points even when Fiji’s defence holds firm.

-For viewers globally, the 14:10 BST kickoff translates to 15:10 in Paris, 09:10 Eastern Time in New York, 23:10 in Sydney, and 02:10 NZST (Sunday) in Auckland.
+For viewers globally, the 14:10 BST kickoff translates to 15:10 CEST in Paris, 18:40 IST in India, 23:10 AEST in Sydney, 02:10 NZST (Sunday) in Auckland, and 09:10 Eastern Time in New York.
 Check UK time for the exact kickoff in your timezone.

 The significance of this match extends beyond the scoreboard.
 Fiji competing regularly against England in a structured global competition validates decades of Pacific Island advocacy for better access to the highest levels of Test rugby.
 The Flying Fijians have beaten England before and will believe they can do it again.
 Liverpool will provide a backdrop that celebrates the diversity and global reach of rugby union.